 Employee turnover is pricey.
 The best way to reduce hiring costs is to lower your turnover rate.

 The average cost of replacing an hourly employee is $1,500, while the cost of replacing a salaried employee can range from one to two times their annual salary.

 Corporate culture and employee retention go hand-in-hand.
 The more engaged employees are, the longer they tend to stick with a job.
 Lower turnover rates help teams build rapport and trust, which makes for a better employee experience.
 The effects of this feed right into the company culture.

 On that same note, happy employees make for a happier customer experience.
 It’s not hard to see how that plays out in real time.
 For example, if you’re running a retail business, happy employees in charge of checking customers out, answering questions, and picking up the phone will give a great customer experience that will turn into repeat business.

 Low employee retention rates can be costly, and so is not taking the time to calculate your current retention rate.

 Here’s how to calculate your current employee retention rate.

 To start, pick a set period of time—for example, one year.
 Divide the number of employees on the last day of that period by the number of employees on the first day.
 Then multiply that number by 100 to get the percentage.

 (Number of employees on last day of period / number of employees at the start of the period) x 100

 Retailers normally track retention on an annual basis.
-You can use smaller time frames like six months if you are tracking for immediate retention initiatives.
+You can use smaller time frames, like six months, if you’re tracking for immediate retention initiatives.
 The percentage is used to show the stability of your workforce.
-However, it doesn’t track departures of those who joined and left during the period, which is referred to as your turnover rate.
+However, it doesn’t track the departures of those who joined and left during the period, which is your turnover rate.